 There are a lot of variations of this game, but all of them can help improve memory function.

 For this group game, gather some people and form a circle.
-The first person begins the game by saying, “I went to the store and bought…” Go around the circle and have each player add an item to the end of the list after naming the items that all of the previous players have said in order.
+The first person begins the game by saying, “I went to the store and bought…” Go around the circle and have each player add an item to the end of the list after naming the items that the previous players said in order.

 This is a quick and easy activity to play with friends to test and practice your ability to recall information.
 This activity strengthens the connections in your brain that enhance your brain’s ability to remember things and improve your memory with time.

 You can change the first sentence of this game to make it personal to your group.
-One idea is to use “My favorite books are…” because recalling long book titles makes this game even more difficult.
+One idea is to use “My favorite books are…” because recalling long titles makes this game even more difficult.

 11. The Total Brain Workout by Marcel Danesi

-Of course you know that different areas of your brain control various cognitive functions, and that as long as you exercise your brain, you can make each area of your brain stronger.
+Of course, you know that different areas of your brain control various cognitive functions and that, as long as you exercise your brain, you can strengthen each area.

-Well, The Total Brain Workout: 450 Puzzles to Sharpen Your Mind, Improve Your Memory & Keep Your Brain Fit offers hundreds of challenging and fun puzzles that are designed to target the parts of your brain that are responsible for language, reasoning and logic, memory, and visual perception.
+Well, The Total Brain Workout: 450 Puzzles to Sharpen Your Mind, Improve Your Memory & Keep Your Brain Fit offers hundreds of challenging and fun puzzles that are designed to target the parts of your brain that are responsible for language, reasoning, and logic, memory, and visual perception.

 Final Thoughts on Memory Games for Adults